jeffreytli/pikkl/README.md

 * Post game votes will reveal the winner of the competition along with the individual statistics for each submission including: the average number of votes, total number of votes, total number of voters, etc.
 * Phase sorting was implemented.
 Now, the most recent battles will show up at the top of a user's list rather than being displayed randomly.
 * Improved UI/UX
+* As mentioned within the initial design documentation, we implemented a functionality in the Parse cloud database to selectively coose to remove competitions after 3 days.
+This script runs once per day at at 12am using the Parse Cloud Jobs tool.

 # Final - Differences
-As mentioned within the initial design documentation, we had initially planned on implementing a functionality in the Parse cloud database to selectively coose to remove competitions after X amount of time, essentially we were hoping to remove the stale battles.
-However, this turned out to be an impossible task due to the inherent limitations of the Parse cloud capabiltiies.
-Parse does in fact have the functionality to remove data from a database using a function called a "Background Job" that are simply long running tasks.
-However, these only run for a limit of up to 15 minutes.
+Due to the dynamic nature of the game, using notification manager to notify users when they’ve been invited to a competition wasn't necessary because we decided it was best to just feature global games rather than friend-specific games.
+Users are not notified when a battle is about to end because we decided against running the app in background while it is closed.

 # Final - Contributions
 Julio
+* Added logic for calculating and saving average scores for ordered parse query
+* Implemented ordered (by final score) final table view controller with 2 different prototype cells
+* Helped Jeffrey style UI based off design mock-ups
+* Added Parse Cloud Code to delete 3 day old battles entries and battles from parse as per final version goal
+* Added code to prevent users from voting on own entries and added activity indicators for loading images
+* Re-did vote and final view controllers to contain table views, rather than be table view controllers

 Jeffrey
 * Added functionality to allow users to download all of the submissions within a battle